-Flume, otherwise known as Harvey Edward Streten, a pioneer in future bass and sophisticated sounds that appeal to fans beyond the normal electronic music crowd, has amassed a discography over the last several years that reaches beyond his current alias.
+Flume, otherwise known as Harley Edward Streten, a pioneer in future bass and sophisticated sounds that appeal to fans beyond the normal electronic music crowd, has amassed a discography over the last several years that reaches beyond his current alias.
 Meaning, the array of unreleased Flume songs is massive.

 Donning other names before his current project as ‘Flume’, Harley was producing under ‘HEDS’, ‘Schoolboy Harley’, ‘Humblebuzz’, and ‘What So Not’.